ssk8/espresso_scale/README.md

 - count up seconds and give weight in g
 - reset counter after initial 0.2g change in weight

 ---

+##### 2022 update:
+I found that the capacitive touch for tareing and starting the timer didn't work smoothly and actually isn't needed at all

+##### 2023 update:
+I decided to give the weight based timer-start another go

+---

-#### for arduino sketches, install:
+### for arduino sketches, install:
 - bogde's [HX711 library](https://github.com/bogde/HX711)
 - olikraus's [U8G2 library](https://github.com/olikraus/u8g2)

 Use the calibration program to find CALIBRATION with a serial terminal Depending on the ADC, you may need to remove the number of times for average for the tare and measurments.
 Currently set to 20 but should be none for old (uncapped) ADC

-## 2022 update:
-I found that the capacitive touch for tareing and starting the timer didn't work smoothly and actually isn't needed at all

-## 2023 update:
-I decided to give the weight based timer-start another go

-## Raspberry Pi Pico
+### for Raspberry Pi Pico:
 The Arduino "sketches" lalbed "Pico" work on that microcontroller
 - install [Earle Philhower's 2040 core](https://github.com/earlephilhower/arduino-pico)
 - HX711 on physical pins 17 and 16 (GP13 and GP12)